Breakersites/Breakersite-Public/README.md

 ***

-*For a full disclaimer, this repository is not for code and just for explaining the Breakersite.*
+*Disclaimer: this repository is not for code, just for explaining the Breakersite.*